ahnazary/stockdex/docs/readme_files/raw_dataframes/finviz_doc.rst

 Revenue by Products and Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output is a dictionary where each key is a product or service name, and the value is another dictionary containing two lists: ``fiscal_year`` and ``value``.
-The ``fiscal_year`` list contains the fiscal years for which revenue data is available, and the ``value`` list contains the corresponding revenue figures.
+Retrieves revenue breakdown by different products and services over fiscal years.
+Returns a **dictionary** where each key is a product or service name, and the value is another dictionary containing two lists: ``fiscal_year`` and ``value``.

 .. note::